 - The second part building coping mechanisms is simple things like avoiding things which tax your brain.
 Like complexity, i.e., to many things to choose from, clutter, too many things in the refrigerator or closet.

 Another example of complexity is, if you are really into sci-fi action movie, etc. like I was or you really like movies that have a fair amount of violence and lot of action.
 These shows require an enormous amount of processing power because you’re dealing with a lot of information coming at you very quickly.
 When we do not have dementia, we can find it quite enjoyable because the quick pace creates a challenge for people without dementia and it keeps us engaged.

 When you have dementia; it may not be a problem at first but it will; eventually too much information will become a problem.

 Last, when your brain is overtaxed, it is normal to act angry or disturbed.
 If it is not a problem now it will become a problem later.

 The other things such like listening to music, actually helps you deal with dementia because it uses another part of your brain that allows you to actually gain some chits back by reducing the amount of processing or thinking that you’ve done, on the cognitive side of your brain.

-On Wanderinglite.com (that is Lite), we have identified a number of the most important things you can do to deal with dementia.
+On Wanderinglite.com, we have identified several of the most important things you can do to deal with dementia.